wcx0206/astro-dracula-blog/src/content/posts/The-chmod-command-in-Linux.md

 ---
-title: The chmod command in Linux
-tags:
-  - Linux
-  - chmod
+abbrlink: a9dc5c1e
 categories:
 - CS
 - Tools
-abbrlink: a9dc5c1e
 date: 2023-03-23 22:27:08
+tags:
+- unix
+- terminal
+- linux
+- chmod
+- permission-management
+title: The chmod command in Linux
 ---

 I accidentally ran a wrong `chmod` command in my Linux, and it messed up everything!
 I hate the permission management in Linux. :|